SomaiaElbaradey/Outlet-Of-Art/README.md

 # Outlet of art

 This is a front repo for outlet of art.
 ECommerce application where many buyers and sellers can buy and sell products.
-Tis project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.2.

 ## Development server